Office of the President

 Student success is our top priority.
 What makes Mercy College special is the unwavering commitment of the faculty and staff to ensuring our students receive a high-quality, personalized, and challenging education in a vibrant, personalized learning environment.

-I invite you to visit us at our main campus in Dobbs Ferry, 25 miles north of New York City on the beautiful Hudson River, or at our Manhattan, Bronx or Yorktown Heights locations.
+I invite you to visit us at our main campus in Dobbs Ferry, 25 miles north of New York City on the beautiful Hudson River, or at our Manhattan or Bronx locations.
 Experience how the spirit of success lives in our community of students, faculty and staff.
 Please contact our admissions office to schedule a visit.
 I look forward to seeing you on campus.

 Timothy L. Hall